-1. In May 2016, the Executive Board at its 139th session noted an earlier version of this report.1 An item on mHealth was proposed for inclusion at the 140th session of the Board in January 2017: before that session, the Officers of the Board agreed to defer consideration of the item to the Board's session in January 2018.2 This updated version of the report also includes the use of other digital technologies for public health.
+1. In May 2016, the Executive Board at its 139th session noted an earlier version of this report.1 A previous version of this report was also considered and noted by the Executive Board at its 142nd session.2 The present document has been amended to take account of Member States' comments.
+It also includes the use of other digital technologies for public health.
 Thus the report expands beyond but includes mobile wireless technologies.